Workers Injured in Motor Vehicle Accidents

 There are a lot of jobs that require employees to travel.
-But anyone who has driven in Philadelphia or its surrounding suburbs knows that with so many cars on the road, the chances of you having a car accident increase when you get behind the wheel.
 In Pennsylvania, if you are injured in an auto accident while in the course and scope of your duties, you can collect workers’ compensation.
-The Philadelphia workers’ compensation lawyers of Larry Pitt & Associates have 35 years of experience helping people throughout these particularly complex claims, so you can rest easier knowing that we are on your side.
+The knowledgeable workers’ compensation lawyers at Larry Pitt & Associates, P.C. have 40 years of experience helping people throughout these particularly complex claims, so you can rest easier knowing that we are on your side.

 Who is Covered?